-Meanwhile, the 2021 All-Ireland club camogie semi-final between Slaughtneil (Derry) and Sarsfields (Galway) will be played in Wexford today, Sunday 20th Feb.
+The 2021 All-Ireland club camogie semi-final between Slaughtneil (Derry) and Sarsfields (Galway) will be played in Wexford tomorrow, Sunday 20th Feb.

 The All-Ireland semi-final will now take place on Sunday in Naomh Eanna’s GAA grounds in Gorey, Wexford at 2:00 pm.